dr-xenia/computationalneurology/pages/team.md

 		<h2 style="margin:0px;">
 Sven Liebthal</h2>
 		<p>Team Assistant</p>
 		<p>Sven Liebthal is the Computational Neurology Research Group's team assistant.
-After completing a commercial apprenticeship, he studied Economics with a focus on Logistics and then worked in this profession for over 10 years in the private sector before joining Ruhr University Bochum.
-He greatly adds to the group by bringing in his economic and managerial expertise.</p>
+After completing a commercial apprenticeship, he studied Economics with a focus on Logistics and then worked in this profession for over ten years in the private sector before joining Ruhr University Bochum.
+He greatly adds to the group by bringing in and applying his economic and managerial expertise.</p>
 	</div>
 </div>